kvg/PacBio/reports/WGA/README.md

 We aligned the "unamplified" and "amplified" assemblies to the 3D7 reference using `MUMmer` and produced dotplot of the alignments, shown above.
-While in general, each chromosome in the amplified assembly is typically built up from a greater number of contigs (typically around `median(table(coord_summary$CHROM))`), in both cases there are very few off-target alignments.
+While in general, each chromosome in the amplified assembly is typically built up from a greater number of contigs (typically around 5), in both cases there are very few off-target alignments.

 ## Error rate